robgriffin247/zrapp_demo/README.md

 ### Load data using DLT

-DLT (Data Load Tool) eases the process of transforming nested json files into tables.
+[DLT](https://dlthub.com/docs/intro) eases the process of transforming nested json files into tables.
 DLT automatically unnests the data into suitable tables and loads them into a duckdb database.
 This demo shows how DLT can be used to unpack the nested json data received from a request to get all club riders.

 - `./demos/dlt.py`